top1944/duckuments/docs/17_setup/1_9_github_basics.md

     laptop / duckiebot $ git config --global user.email "<email>"
     laptop / duckiebot $ git config --global user.name "<name>"

 The email will be public in our repository’s history.
-You should use either the @mit.edu email or <nickname>@duckietown.com.

 Also do this, and it doesn’t matter if you don’t know what it is:

-$ git config --global push.default simple
+    laptop / duckiebot $ git config --global push.default simple